Arunm619/coding/readme.md

 **7.Check whether BST contains Dead End or not** [See Solution](https://gist.github.com/arun-sudharsan/418578dffff6a6ebdd988f8139259aa9)

-8.Inorder Successor in Binary Search Tree
+**8.Inorder Successor in Binary Search Tree** [See Solution](https://gist.github.com/arun-sudharsan/a4a8a25de763fea1ef77efa6431e5739)

 9.Two nodes of a BST are swapped, correct the BST

-10.Inorder predecessor and successor for a given key in BST
+**10.Inorder predecessor and successor for a given key in BST** [See Solution](https://gist.github.com/arun-sudharsan/a4a8a25de763fea1ef77efa6431e5739)